Mcilhaggis/tetris-3D-R3F/README.md

-blocks cannot go below the base - done blocks cannot move out side of a 10 block z-axis range - done blocks must fall from a specified height - done once the blocks hit the ground level they cannot be moved - done once the blocks hit another block that is placed they  cannot be moved when a line of blocks are made it must be removed on a timer the block should move down one by its own accord when a line of blocks is removed the score goes up
+blocks cannot go below the base - done blocks cannot move out side of a 10 block z-axis range - done blocks must fall from a specified height - done
+Blcoks cannot be placed where another exists - done once the blocks hit the ground level they cannot be moved - done once the blocks hits the top of another block that is placed they cannot be moved - done

+when a line of blocks are made it must be removed on a timer the block should move down one by its own accord when a line of blocks is removed the score goes up